FIRST ALERT: Severe thunderstorm warning issued for parts of the Midlands

-The National Weather Service has issued a severe thunderstorm warning for parts of Sumter, Richland, Calhoun, Clarendon and Kershaw counties until 3:45 p.m.
+The National Weather Service has issued a severe thunderstorm warning for parts of Orangeburg, Aiken, and Lexington counties until 5:30 p.m.

-Severe Thunderstorm Warning including Privateer SC, Saint Matthews SC, Gadsden SC until 3:45 PM EDT pic.twitter.com/VA6k29f1pd— NWS Columbia (@NWSColumbia) July 19, 2017
+Severe Thunderstorm Warning including Orangeburg SC, North SC, Springfield SC until 5:30 PM EDT pic.twitter.com/MEeM3erWev— NWS Columbia (@NWSColumbia) July 20, 2017

-Severe Thunderstorm Warning including Privateer SC, Saint Matthews SC, Gadsden SC until 3:45 PM EDT pic.twitter.com/VA6k29f1pd

 These storms could produce winds of up to 60 miles per hour and quarter-sized hail.
 Hail and wind damage is possible in these areas.